Guillermo del Toro's unrealized projects: Drood

 The fourth project del Toro had set up at Universal in September 2008 was a film adaptation of Drood, a novel by Dan Simmons.
 He planned to direct the film after leaving the production of The Hobbit.

 Heavy Metal

 On September 4, 2008, it was reported that del Toro, Zack Snyder and Gore Verbinski had each expressed interest in directing segments of David Fincher's new animated Heavy Metal anthology, for Paramount Pictures.
 It was set to be composed of eight or nine segments, and was being envisioned as an adult-themed R-rated film, but was ultimately deemed too risque for mainstream audiences.

 The Witches

 In December 2008, del Toro expressed interest in making a stop-motion film remake of Roald Dahl's novel The Witches with fellow director Alfonso Cuarón.
+By 2012, he dubbed his draft of The Witches as "the best screenplay I've ever written in any form."
+It was met with approval by Dahl's widow, "who loved it and felt it was completely respectful of the book", however, it was stuck at Warner Bros. and "not moving at all".
 No further developments on the potential project emerged until June 2018, when Robert Zemeckis signed on as director of a live-action adaptation.
 Del Toro remained as screenwriter and producer on The Witches, which was released in 2020.